skguma/Fedi-image-scraper/README.md

 # Fedi-image-scraper

 ## How to get started
- 1. Read [how to install the UiPATH Studio](https://uipath.tistory.com/81) and download the Studio version.
+ 1. Read [how to install the UiPATH Studio](https://uipath.tistory.com/81) and download the Studio version

 2. Git clone
 ```